um-pdavila/acs_docs/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | Via the CCS Portal: https://portal.ccs.miami.edu
-| Click on “Reset Password”
+| Click on "Login" (upper right menu), then "Reset Password" (under textbox)

+The CCS Portal is accessible from secure University of Miami networks only (wired on campus, SecureCanes wireless, or VPN).

 How do I connect to CCS resources from off-site?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~